 Research on Gratitude During Pregnancy

+There is a pile of evidence to support the positive effects of gratitude in general.
+Let’s take a look at research that specifically examines the effects of gratitude interventions during pregnancy.
 Research shows gratitude interventions can reduce prenatal stress and cortisol levels during pregnancy.
-While there are documented effects during pregnancy, practicing gratitude can benefit you well into your journey as a mother.
-A study shows that gratitude was associated with higher perceived relationship quality during pregnancy.
-This was associated with higher maternal-fetal bonding.
-Which in turn was associated with higher psychological well-being and personal growth after childbirth.
+While there are documented effects during pregnancy, practicing gratitude can also benefit you well into your journey as a mother.
+A study shows that gratitude was associated with higher perceived relationship quality during pregnancy, which was associated with higher maternal-fetal bonding, which in turn was associated with higher psychological well-being and personal growth after childbirth.

 How to Practice Gratitude

 In scientific research, gratitude practices often include writing, such as making lists of things you’re grateful for, journaling, or composing letters of gratitude to others.
-You can also express gratitude internally by reflecting on things you appreciate or through mindfulness meditations that focus on feelings of gratitude.
+Gratitude can also be expressed internally by reflecting on things you appreciate or through mindfulness meditations that focus on feelings of gratitude.
 Additionally, acts of kindness or participation in charitable activities can be meaningful ways to express gratitude.
+Cultivating gratitude occasionally is one thing, but developing a regular practice is another.
+Turning gratitude into a habit can have lasting benefits during pregnancy and throughout your life.

 An easy way to start is by simply listing things you’re grateful for.
 For example, you might write down three things each morning or before bed.
 The key is to keep it simple and sustainable.
 Set a daily reminder on your phone or place a sticky note on your bathroom mirror or computer to prompt you to reflect on what you’re grateful for.
 This small habit can make a big difference over time.